Learning Unified Representations from Heterogeneous Data for Robust Heart Rate Modeling: Abstract

 \section{Abstract}

-Heart rate prediction is vital for personalized health monitoring and fitness, while it frequently faces a critical challenge when deploying in real-world: \emph{data heterogeneity}.
+Heart rate prediction is vital for personalized health monitoring and fitness, while it frequently faces a critical challenge in real-world deployment: \emph{data heterogeneity}.
 We classify it in two key dimensions: \emph{source heterogeneity} from fragmented device markets with varying feature sets, and \emph{user heterogeneity} reflecting distinct physiological patterns across individuals and activities.
 Existing methods either discard device-specific information, or fail to model user-specific differences, limiting their real-world performance.
 To address this, we propose a framework that learns latent representations agnostic to both heterogeneity, enabling downstream predictors to work consistently under heterogeneous data patterns.
 Specifically, we introduce a random feature dropout strategy to handle source heterogeneity, making the model robust to various feature sets.
-To manage user heterogeneity, we employ a time-aware attention module to capture long-term physiological traits and use a contrastive learning objective to build a discriminative representation space.
-To reflect the heterogeneous nature of real-world data, we created and publicly released a new benchmark dataset, \textsc{ParroTao}.
-Evaluations on both \textsc{ParroTao} and the public FitRec dataset show that our model significantly outperforms existing baselines by 17\% and 15\%, respectively.
-Furthermore, analysis of the learned representations demonstrates their strong discriminative power, and one downstream application task confirm the practical value of our model.
+To manage user heterogeneity, we employ a history-aware attention module to capture long-term physiological traits and use a contrastive learning objective to build a discriminative representation space.
+To reflect the heterogeneous nature of real-world data, we created a new benchmark dataset, \textsc{ParroTao}.
+Evaluations on both \textsc{ParroTao} and the public FitRec dataset show that our model significantly outperforms existing baselines by 17.5\% and 10.4\% in terms of test MSE, respectively.
+Furthermore, analysis of the learned representations demonstrates their strong discriminative power, and two downstream application tasks confirm the practical value of our model.